 Then add red pepper flakes, ground sage, and half the reserved bacon pieces.
 Stir well, heat through, and either refrigerate until later and reheat, (it’s just as good reheated), or serve immediately . . .

 Ladle the chowder into soup bowls and garnish with bacon and minced chives or green onions.
 And that’s all there is to it!
 What’s not to love?
-Well, maybe one thing, like lactose intolerance, if you have it. . .
-I will have a recipe better for you later on; this one is for the milky corny people!
-You know who you are.
+Now for the recipe!

 C O R N C H O W D E R